 Previous GeneCards Identifiers for MAT2A Gene

 The protein encoded by this gene catalyzes the production of S-adenosylmethionine (AdoMet) from methionine and ATP.
 AdoMet is the key methyl donor in cellular processes. [provided by RefSeq, Jun 2011]

 GeneCards Summary for MAT2A Gene

 MAT2A (Methionine Adenosyltransferase 2A) is a Protein Coding gene.
 Diseases associated with MAT2A include Acute Maxillary Sinusitis and Glycine N-Methyltransferase Deficiency.
-Among its related pathways are Metabolism and superpathway of methionine degradation.
-GO annotations related to this gene include methionine adenosyltransferase activity.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and One carbon pool by folate.
+Gene Ontology (GO) annotations related to this gene include methionine adenosyltransferase activity.
 An important paralog of this gene is MAT1A.

 UniProtKB/Swiss-Prot for MAT2A Gene

 Catalyzes the formation of S-adenosylmethionine from methionine and ATP.
 The reaction comprises two steps that are both catalyzed by the same enzyme: formation of S-adenosylmethionine (AdoMet) and triphosphate, and subsequent hydrolysis of the triphosphate.